Updated for 2022

 3. LA Police Gear Operator Tactical Pants with Elastic Waistband

 The LA Police Gear Operator Tactical Pants with Elastic Waistband is another good entry into this list.
-Though they are technically tactical pants with police and swat in mind, they function perfectly as an EMT pant.
+Though they are technically tactical pants with police and swat in mind, they function perfectly as EMT pants.

 The sub $30 price point makes these pants a very attractive option.